felipecsl/felipecsl/README.md

 ### Olá! 👋

-I'm Felipe and I currently live in Seattle 🌧, where I'm often climbing, running, biking, hanging out with my girlfriend, playing soccer or writing code.
+I'm Felipe and I currently live in Seattle 🌧, where I'm often climbing, running, biking, hanging out with my fiancee, playing soccer or writing code.
 I'm enthusiastic about modern programming languages with sound type systems.
 Nowadays I mostly write Kotlin, Ruby and Typescript.
 I'm also into functional programming, Rust and Haskell.